IgorOsa/nodejs-course/task1-caesar-cipher-cli/README.md

 ## Usage

-This is Caesar cipher CLI tool.
-It accept 4 main options (short alias or full name):
+This Caesar cipher CLI tool accepts 4 main options (short alias or full name):

--s, --shift: a shift
+-s, --shift: a shift (required)
 -i, --input: an input file
 -o, --output: an output file
--a, --action: an action encode/decode
+-a, --action: an action encode/decode (required)

 **Example of usage:**